 Soil and Water Conservation Society (SWCS)

-SWCS is a nonprofit organization that serves as an advocate for conservation professionals and for science-based conservation practice, programs, and policy.
-With members around the world, SWCS conducts a variety of activities via more than seventy chapters at local, state, and provincial levels and on university campuses.
-Student members receive a subscription to the monthly journal and e-newsletter and discounts on conferences and SWCS publications.
+SWCS is a non-profit organization that serves as an advocate for conservation professionals and for science-based conservation practice, programs, and policy.
+With members around the world, SWCS conducts a variety of activities via more than 70 chapters at local, state, and provincial levels and on university campuses.
+Student members receive a subscription to the monthly journal and online newsletter and discounts on conferences and SWCS publications.

 Water Environment Federation (WEF)

 The Water Environment Federation is a not-for-profit technical and educational organization representing more than 85,000 water quality and environmental engineering professionals.
 An environmental scientist who joins WEF benefits from education, training, and business opportunities; international networking among members; access to the WEF job bank; discounts for conferences, seminars, workshops, and publications; and subscriptions to "Water Environment & Technology" and "Federation Highlights."